blablacar/dgr/README.md

 - integrated test system that can be extended to support any kind of test system
 - working with [pods](https://github.com/appc/spec/blob/master/spec/pods.md) as a unit during build too
 - build application version based on container name
-- extract aci version from the version of the software during installation
+- extract aci version from the version of the software during installation (templating of manifest)

 ## How it's working
 <img style="margin: 10px 30px 40px 0" src="https://docs.google.com/drawings/d/1bSP6Z2X79xkp6deSNaZ-ShrAPjAPa4bzyjL4df2HLwk/pub?w=850">